-160 relationships between genome size and four life-history traits was tested in the expanded data set 161 containing 18 additional annelid species.
-Life-history traits and genome size values were 162 corrected for phylogenetic relatedness using phylogenetically independent contrasts (pic function 163 in ape) for both phylogenies, and these analyses were run through the origin.
-Significant and 164 marginally significant relationships were plotted in R for both phylogenetically-corrected and 165 non corrected data.
-Body size was tested as a covariate alongside other life history traits in all 166 linear models, before being removed from the model once deemed non-significant.
-Normality of 167 residuals, tested with a Shapiro-Wilks test, was rejected for the ANOVA test, which was 168 corrected with a log 10 transformation of genome size data.
-Normality of residuals was also 169 rejected in four instances for the regression models: the relationship between phylogenetically 170 corrected genome size and nucleus size in the six Ophryotrocha species, the relationship between 171 raw and phylogenetically corrected genome size and fecundity in the enlarged dataset, and the 172 relationship between raw genome size and lifespan in the enlarged dataset.
-In all cases except the 173 first one, a logarithmic transformation of the raw values was sufficient to meet the assumption of 174 normality.
+165 in ape) for both phylogenies, and these analyses were run through the origin.
+Significant and

-175 Statistical analyses were conducted using R (R v3.4.2).
+166 marginally significant relationships were plotted in R for both phylogenetically-corrected and 167 non corrected data.
+Body size was tested as a covariate alongside other life history traits in all 168 linear models, before being removed from the model once deemed non-significant.
+Normality of 169 residuals, tested with a Shapiro-Wilks test, was rejected for the ANOVA test, which was 170 corrected with a log 10 transformation of genome size data.
+Normality of residuals was also 171 rejected in four instances for the regression models: the relationship between phylogenetically 172 corrected genome size and nucleus size in the six Ophryotrocha species, the relationship between 173 raw and phylogenetically corrected genome size and fecundity in the enlarged dataset, and the 174 relationship between raw genome size and lifespan in the enlarged dataset.
+In all cases except the 175 first one, a logarithmic transformation of the raw values was sufficient to meet the assumption of 176 normality.
+177 Statistical analyses were conducted using R (R v3.4.2).
+178 Results